An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases

 We are especially interested in whether quantum trajectories become purified almost surely after sufficiently long times, focusing on finite-dimensional systems.
-One of the equivalent conditions for the almost sure purification of the trajectories is the one discussed in Refs.~\cite{maassen2006purification,benoist2019invariant}, which is stated as follows: if there exist an orthogonal projector $\hat{\mathcal{Q}}$ and constants $\zeta_{\bm{b}_n}$ such that

-for any $n$ and all $\bm{b}_n$\footnote{ While $\bm{b}$ represents a sequence of measurement outcomes in most part of this review, the meaning of $\bm{b}$ will be extended in Chapter \ref{sec:mipt}.
+One of the equivalent conditions for the almost sure purification of the trajectories is the one discussed in Refs.~\cite{maassen2006purification, benoist2019invariant}, which is stated as follows: a quantum trajectory $\hat{\rho}_{\bm{b};n}$ purifies almost surely if and only if there exists no orthogonal projector $\hat{\mathcal{Q}}$ with $\mr{rank}[\hat{\mc{Q}}] \geq 2$ such that for any $n$ and all $\bm{b}_n$\footnote{ While $\bm{b}$ represents a sequence of measurement outcomes in most of this review, the meaning of $\bm{b}$ will be extended in Chapter \ref{sec:mipt}.
 There, $\bm{b}$ involves not only discrete measurement outcomes but also continuous variables, such as random unitaries chosen from a classical probability measure.
 In this case, ``all $\bm{b}_n$" should be rephrased as ``almost all $\bm{b}_n$".
-While Ref. \cite{maassen2006purification} only considers discrete $\bm{b}$, Ref. \cite{benoist2019invariant} also considers continuous $\bm{b}$. }, then $\mathcal{\hat{Q}}$ satisfies $\mathrm{rank}[\mathcal{\hat {Q}}]<2$.
-Note that $\hat{\mathcal{Q}}$ should be independent of $\bm{b}$.
+While Ref.~\cite{maassen2006purification} only considers discrete $\bm{b}$, Ref.~\cite{benoist2019invariant} also considers continuous $\bm{b}$. }, there is a constant $\zeta_{\bm{b}_n}$ satisfying